whaleluo/electron-print-preview/README.md

-# electron-printview
+# electron-print-preview

-## How to use electron-printview in project
+## How to use electron-print-preview in project

 1. create a electron project
 2. ```npm i electron-printview```